cloudflare/cloudflare-access-for-atlassian/README.md

 **Important:**

 - Currently the internal proxy replaces any JVM proxy configuration for HTTP, soon it will chain the proxies together

+## Application Links - Network error

+**Symptoms:**

+- Application link shows Network Error label
+- You are seeing "Connection Refused" exceptions on the log when trying to setup the link

+**Cause:**

+This usually would happen after a plugin update as Application Links logic caches the proxy configuration and the proxy port will change after updating the plugin.

+**Solution:**

+Restart the application after the update will clean the proxy cache and the application link should be back to normal.

 ## CSRF configuration for REST calls